geb/geb/doc/manual/src/chapters/050-modules.md

         }
     }

-When working with a browser at a `ExamplePage` page…
+When working with a browser located at `ExamplePage` page…

     assert formA.thingValue == "a"
     assert formB.thingValue == "b"

-If the module declares a base, it is always calculated _relative_ to the base given by the including statement.
-If the including statement does not specify a base, the module's base is calculated relative to the including page's base.
+If the module declares a base, it is always calculated _relative_ to the `Navigator` used in the initialization statement.
+If the initialization statement does not use a `Navigator`, the module's base is calculated relative to the including page's base.

 ## Reusing modules across pages